Bltzz/iiq-container/README.md

 Extend SSB (Standard Service Build) to Containerize (Docker) SailPoint IdentityIQ
 ================================
+# Prerequisite
+Please note that Identity IQ is closed source so you first need to get a license for Idenity IQ and go to [https://community.sailpoint.com/] to download the software.
+You will put the downloaded identityiq-x.y.zip into the build/src/ directory to get started.

 # Summary
-Inspired by [https://github.com/steffensperling/sailpoint-iiq](url), this solution is built on top of SSB (Standard Service Build) v7.0.1.
+Inspired by [https://github.com/steffensperling/sailpoint-iiq](url), this solution is built on top of SSB (Standard Service Build) v7.0.2.
 It relies on SSB to perform the build the IdentityIQ war file.
 The war file is then used to build a Docker container image.
 The generated Docker image can then be deployed to a Kubernetes cluster or Docker container instance.
 In this example, we will demonstrate:
 - run in Docker container instance.
 - use Helm Chart to deploy the Docker image to a simulated Kubernetes cluster in local environment (Docker Desktop).

-The containerized IdentityIQ runs in Tomcat 9.0.72 and JDK 11.
+The containerized IdentityIQ runs in Tomcat 9.0.72 and JDK 17.

 # Folder Structure Explained
 After you clone the repository to your local file system, you will see the following a sub-folders (***iiq-app***) and other files under the root folder (***iiq-container***) as explained below.